mansellrace/comelit-esphome/README.md

 The pcb is powered directly from the bus, and is to be connected directly in parallel with the indoor intercom.

+## Purchase materials and pcb

+I can supply the printed circuit board, components, or even the entire hardware already soldered and tested.

+If you are interested, please contact me at mansellrace@gmail.com

 ## [Protocol explanation](protocol.md)

 ## [Hardware and schematics](hardware.md)